Advising on 'right to rent' checks

 British and Irish citizens and people with EU settled or pre-settled status

 However, even though these people have an automatic right to rent a document check is needed for all adult applicants to prove that they have this.
 It is recommended by the Home Office code of practice to demonstrate a consistent, non-discriminatory approach.
-Proof of age of older children in the household is also advised (to show they are exempt).
-People who get EU settled/pre-settled status do not get a physical document (paper/plastic card) but they can prove their status by using the online service.
+Proof of age of older children in the household is also advised (to show they are exempt) (Prescribed Requirements Order (pdf), article 5).
+People who get EU settled/pre-settled status do not get a physical document (paper/plastic card) and must prove their status by using the online checking service.

 All other foreign nationals